 Where we process your personal data to allow you to subscribe to our announcements, events or magazines, we do so on the basis that you have provided an explicit and specific consent for us to do so.

 You may choose to stop receiving our newsletter or marketing emails by following the unsubscribe instructions included in these emails or you can contact us at firstname.lastname@example.org.
 If you no longer wish to receive push-notifications, you may turn them off at the device level.

 You may receive information about the data collected on you personally by contacting email@example.com.
 If the data is incorrect you have the right to ask that it is updated.

 B. COOKIE AND OTHER TRACKING TECHNOLOGY

-Technologies such as: cookies, beacons, tags and scripts are used by RFG and our partners, affiliates, or analytics or service providers.
-These technologies are used in analyzing trends, administering the site, tracking users’ movements around the site and to gather demographic information about our user base as a whole.
+RFG and our partners, affiliates, or analytics or service providers also use technologies to analyse trends, administer the site, track users’ movements around the site and gather demographic information about our user base as a whole.
+These technologies may include, but are not limited to, cookies, beacons, tags and scripts.
 We may receive reports based on the use of these technologies by these companies on an individual as well as aggregated basis.